monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 - **Modified protected attribute:**
 [Counterfactual value]
 [Gender: Male]
-> We now ask:
-If this exact same applicant were male instead of female, what would happen?
+> Ask: If this exact same applicant were male instead of female, what would happen?

 - **Variables that should remain constant:**
 [List causally independent variables]
 These are characteristics that should not change just because gender changes (they are not caused by gender in our model):
-- _[Credit score: 720] _
+- _[Credit score: 720]_
 - _[Savings: €12,000]_
 - _[Debt-to-income ratio: 28%]_

 These stay fixed.

 - **Variables that should change:** [List descendants of protected attributes]